gotohr/freeplane-scripts/README.md

 just slaps attribute "estimatedTime" to current node (and popups dialog to enter time!

 ### Toggle Task Timer
 toggles active state on task (node with estimatedTime attribute).
 Active state means adding specific icon to node.
 Crates child node timetable where script writes times.
-Not meant to be used directly, but if you need so - can be changed "by hand".
+Timetable child node is not meant to be used directly, but if you need so - can be changed "by hand".